List of National Water Trails

 This is list of water trails designated as part of the National Water Trails System in the United States.
-The designation was established by the National Park Service in 2012 as a subclass of trails in the National Recreation Trails Program, itself a component of the National Trail System.
+The designation was established by the National Park Service in 2012 as a subclass of trails in the National Recreation Trails Program, itself a component of the National Trails System.
 National Water Trails are fit for navigation by small, non-motorized vessels such as canoes, kayaks, and rafts.
 Eligible trails must be complete, well designed and maintained, and open to the public.
-As of June 2025, there are 40 National Water Trails.
+As of September 2025, there are 41 National Water Trails.
 A number of additional water trails have been designated as National Recreation Trails, but not explicitly as National Water Trails.